YANGAn/yangan.github.io/_posts/2021-09-08-Integral-in-Stochastic-Calculus.markdown

 * **(Quadratic variation)** $\[I,I\](t) = \int_{0}^t\Delta^2(u)du$.

-It is good to notice the difference of quadratic variation and the variance of the process $I(t)$.
+It is good to notice the difference between quadratic variation and the variance of the process $I(t)$.
 The quadratic variation is path-dependent, while the variance of $I(t)$ is an average over all possible paths of the quadratic variation.

 Similar to Riemann integral, the Ito's integral is calculated from a partition of a time interval $[0,t]$.
 What does the Brownian motion $W(t)$ do in the integral?
 For illustration purpose, assume that $\Delta (t)$ is not a function of $W(t)$ but just $t$.
 The integral will be similar to the graph as below and takes into the consideration of the distribution of $W(t)$ at the time point $t$.
 In other words, the integral is a multiplication of $\Delta (t)$ and a normal distributed density along the time $t$.